dobeok/dobeok.github.io/_posts/2020-08-22-cohort-retention.md

 Cohort analysis provides insights into users behaviors by segmenting them into mutually exclusive groups and observe the differences.
 Though there are multiple ways to define a cohort, the most common is grouping users by acquisition date.

 Most serious analytics software have built-in cohort analysis tools.
-But knowing how to create one using python can be handy too.
+But knowing how to create one using python can come in handy.

+## Creating a cohort heatmap

 Input data is a generic sales log including 3 columns: unique customer id, order date and orders quantity